0/Freenode-regex-quiz/tests/readme.txt

 The second line is the input text passed to $regex() for testing purposes.

 The third line is an error message to return should the test fail.

+You can now also implement tests that validate backrefs.
+For example, you can validate the content of backrefs.
+The syntax looks like this
+regml: <validation>
+Error message

+<validation> should look like "string", regml_id == value, regml_id2 == value2, ..., regml_idN = valueN
+If you want to use quotes, escape them as such: \"

+Real life example

+regml: "match against this string", 0 == 2, 1 === "string", 2 === "this"
+You are not setting 2 backrefs where the first equals "string" and the other "this".